 After paying the admission price we joined the free walking tour.
 Our guide, Andrew, was very knowledgeable, with many facts and anecdotes – and a few corny jokes! – to share about the penitentiary.

-The 10-foot wide dirt area between the sandstone wall and the yard was called the “Dead Line.”
+The 10-foot wide dirt area between the sandstone wall and the yard is called the “Dead Line.”
 Inmates were not allowed to step foot in this area.
 (Armed guards on the wall were ready to enforce the “dead” part of that designation.)

 The sidewalks through yard are wide and reasonably accessible, and grass, poppies and rose bushes beautify this common area.
 Of course, these touches of beauty have been enhanced since the Old Pen’s active years, but roses were grown by the inmates.